The Uncle Who Works for Nintendo: Plot

-The game has a total of six possible endings, five of which are initially available, and one which requires the completion of all other endings.
+The game has a total of six possible endings, five of which are initially available, and one which requires the completion of the fifth ending.
 The first two involve the clock reaching midnight, and the "uncle", who appears to be an eldritch entity, arriving and "consuming" the protagonist, as it needs to be "fed" periodically.
 This is textually depicted using fake computer code and interference with the game's interface.
 Some dialogue options unlock the option to phone home and ask for the protagonist's mother to take them home early, which lead to endings three to five.
 The third one, where the friend "moves away" and is never heard from again, is triggered if this happens while the player has not learnt of the true nature of the friend's "uncle".
 The fourth and fifth are mostly identical, with the friend apparently dying in a fire after the protagonist leaves.
 The player is then given the option of taking their Game Boy from the site of the fire days later.
 Leaving the Game Boy triggers the fourth ending, where the protagonist simply returns home.
 Taking the Game Boy will result in the protagonist's "parents" (who are implied to be replaced by the entity) informing them that "their uncle has a new job at Nintendo".

 The final ending, available after completing all others, requires the player to flee to the kitchen when the "uncle" arrives, an option that is otherwise unavailable due to the entity's influence.
-Here, the protagonist will find their friend's Game Boy.
+Here, the protagonist will pull their friend's Game Boy from their pocket, obtained in ending five.
 Through interacting with a mock-up "pause menu", it's revealed that the Game Boy is itself directly tied to the "uncle", which offers itself to people promising games, strategies and consoles in exchange for periodic "feeding".
 By selecting a "fast" text speed option, the game "restarts", automatically speeding through the introduction of the script.
 The protagonist reveals to the friend that they know about the "uncle" and used it to "come back here", implying they have awareness of previous playthroughs of the game.
 The entity is described as being "starved", weakening its influence, and its previous victims are implied to still exist, and are capable of being saved through the protagonist's actions.
 The protagonist takes the friend's hand, as they "exit" the pause menu, killing off the entity.
 A lengthy garbled text is displayed, which can be partially deciphered by clicking on certain hyperlinked fragments, revealing a semi-coherent speech regarding a personal sense of identity and self-worth being derived via gaming.
 After a few seconds, the text abruptly disappears, before the protagonist comments to the friend on the strength of their friendship triumphing in the entity's attempt to divide them, marking the ultimate end of the story.